Patrick Baty: Recent career

 Baty has acted as a consultant on many restoration projects in the United Kingdom.
-He was a committee member of the Georgian Group and a Fellow of both the Society of Antiquaries of Scotland and the Royal Society for the encouragement of Arts, Manufactures & Commerce.
-Baty is a founding member of both the Traditional Paint Forum and the Architectural Paint Group.
+He was a committee member of the Georgian Group and is a Fellow of the Society of Antiquaries of London, the Society of Antiquaries of Scotland, the Royal Society for the encouragement of Arts, Manufactures & Commerce and an Honorary Fellow of the British Institute of Interior Design.
+Baty was a founding member of both the Traditional Paint Forum and the Architectural Paint Group.

 Projects

 Projects have ranged from King Henry VIII's heraldic Beasts; Baroque churches; country houses; wartime RAF stations and London housing estates to structures such as Tower Bridge and Holborn Viaduct.
-He also works in the USA.
+He has also worked in the USA.

 Work with colour

 In the 1980s Baty produced a range of paint colours based on those offered by a Scottish house-painter in 1807.
 In April 2000, Homes & Gardens described him as being "Undoubtedly the most influential of our (paint) experts…whose breadth and depth of knowledge is unrivalled".
-He has been employed by ICI (Dulux) and The Little Greene to develop ranges of traditional paint colours for English Heritage.
+He has been employed by ICI (Dulux) and Little Greene to develop ranges of traditional paint colours for English Heritage.
 Colour ranges have also been produced for the French and German markets.
 The colours traditionally employed on the exteriors of buildings in Bath, Edinburgh, Penzance and in Gloucester have been investigated for the local planning authorities and guidelines produced for them.
 The colours used on the exteriors of Chelsea houses in the 19th century have also been identified and an article published for the Chelsea Society.
 He has worked on a range of exterior colours based on regional use in France.
 A similar project looking at regional colour in the United Kingdom is in progress.

 In 2007 his company, Papers and Paints, was awarded a Royal Warrant for his work with colour.